uviclibraries/surveys/advanced-branching.md

 4. Add Conditions by modifying **criteria** and implementing an **action** and **error message**.
 <img src="images/condition.png">

+5. Repeat for any additional questions you wish to add advanced branching to.

 - First select the question you wish to include an advanced branch [Optional: Survey Creation Reference Sheet](reference-sheet.html){: .btn .btn-blue }<br> or [NEXT STEP: Workshop Informal Credential](informal-credentials.html){: .btn .btn-blue }